Qualified equity grants for private companies

 Q. What other procedural matters should employers consider prior to issuing qualified equity grants?

 A. An employer that offers qualified equity grants will have to comply with a number of notice, withholding, and information reporting requirements.
 For example, the employee notice provisions require the employer to notify the employee that the stock received is eligible for the deferral election, and that, if the employee makes the election, the amount of income the employee will eventually report relates to the fair market value at the time the shares first became transferrable or not subject to a substantial risk of forfeiture—even if the value of the shares declines.
 Failure to meet the notice requirement will subject an employer to a penalty of $100 for each failure with a maximum of $50,000 in any calendar year under section 6652(p).
+(Note that the IRS clarified in Notice 2018-97 that employers who do not wish to provide section 83(i) treatment to employees do not have to establish the procedures necessary to receive such treatment and the employer will not be penalized.)

 Q. What type of employers should consider issuing qualified equity grants?